 Castile soap is mild enough to use on your face and strong enough to potentially prevent acne and kill harmful bacteria.
 Rub a few drops of soap onto your face and rinse as usual.

 8. Body wash

 Squeeze a small amount of castile soap into your hands to use as a body wash.
 Use a washcloth or loofah to gently exfoliate your skin.

 9. Hand soap

 You can easily make your own hand soap or foaming hand soap.
-Add 2 tablespoons of castile soap to 12 ounces of water.
+Add 2 tablespoons of castile soap to 350ml of water.
 It’s optional to add 1/2 teaspoon of a carrier oil or any essential oil.
 Fill your soap dispenser with the mixture.